-Nook Tablet successor rumored with "incredible display" as new Kindle Fire allegedly appears in logsAlex Wagner - Deputy Managing Editor, News Desk
+Nook Tablet successor rumored with "incredible display" as new Kindle Fire allegedly appears in logsAlex Wagner - Editorial Director of News and Content

 There are several different companies introducing new products this month, but one firm that hasn't announced plans for an event or any new devices (at least not yet) is Barnes & Noble.
 That doesn't mean that the bookseller isn't prepping some new hardware, though, as a new report claims to have some details on B&N's successor to the Nook Tablet.
 According to Engadget's "reliable source," Barnes & Noble is working on a new tablet that's described as being very light with an "incredible display" at 243 ppi.
 A new video store is also said to be in the works.
 There's not much else known about the new tablet just yet, but the device is reportedly due this fall.